Blowpipe hunting with Orang Asli people in Malaysia

 Reaching the hunting location

 Around 8 am, our small hunting party got going.
 The party consisted of two seasoned Jahai Orang Asli hunters, my Orang Asli interpreter, and myself.
 The boatman brought us to the water’s edge, far from the village, where we could quickly enter the rainforest, and he waited there for our return.
-The two hunters planned to walk up and down two steep hills separated by a small creek.
+He wanted to offload us in the first place we were landing, but we had to return due to the danger of elephants being around.
+At the next landing point, the two hunters planned to walk up and down two steep hills separated by a small creek.
 Then, they wanted to climb a third, very steep, and high hill and walk on top of that hill along the ridgeline.
 Until we reached this ridgeline, I was unaware of which animal we sought to hunt.

 Walking behind the hunters